 Wake up early and drive to the crater of Mount Haleakala to watch a magical sunrise.
 Make sure to get to the viewing point early to get a great seat.
-Wrap up in a blanket to beat the chill, get cosy, and watch as a new day begins while nestled next to your love.
+Wrap up in a blanket to beat the chill, get cozy, and watch as a new day begins while nestled next to your love.
 Adventurous couples may then love biking down the dormant volcano before breakfast.

 Drive the Scenic Road to Hana

 Rent a car and spend a day driving the breathtakingly beautiful Road to Hana.
 Pack a picnic and set off early to navigate the winding road, allowing plenty of time to stop and marvel at splendid beaches, captivating blowholes, cascading waterfalls, intriguing sea caves, interesting rock formations, and verdant jungle.
 Don’t forget your swimming gear, a towel, walking shoes, and bug spray.

 Filled with natural splendor and steeped in history, a highlight of Iao Valley State Park is the gigantic phallic-like mountain that rises up from the lush valley.
 The rainforest is rich with an array of flora and fauna and you can explore the site of a mighty battle.

 Soar above the Island in a Helicopter

 Lovers can appreciate Maui’s exceptional beauty from above, peering down on the stunning landscapes and enjoying a bird’s eye view with a thrilling helicopter ride.
 Make your trip even more magical with first-class seats aboard a flight with Blue Hawaii Helicopters.